Social Work (SOWK)

 Prerequisite(s): SOWK 7421.

-The Capstone Seminar in relationship-centered, integrated clinical and community practice is designed to be integrative of all the previous foundation and advanced courses.
-The goal is to produce a graduate who is grounded in professional identity and in the values and purpose of social work.
-This is accomplished through an inquisitive, dialectic process among students and professor.
-Fundamental questions will be revisited about structural oppression, local and global issues in social work, knowledge and thinking for social work, systemic oppression, and the exercise of social work practices.
-Prerequisite(s): SOWK 7331.
+The Capstone Seminar in relationship-centered, integrated clinical and community practice is designed to integrate the cumulative knowledge acquired in prior foundation and advanced courses.
+The goal is to produce a graduate who is firmly grounded in professional identity and in the values and purpose of social work.
+This is accomplished through an engaging and dialectical process involving students and the professor.
+Fundamental inquiries will revisit topics such as structural oppression, local and global issues in social work, critical thinking for social work, systemic oppression, and the application of social work practices.

 Prerequisite(s): SOWK 7331.